Table of Contents

 Emily Dickinson

-Sister Birdie lighting a candle after a hard day.
+Sister Birdie lighting a candle after a hard day of educating the savage.

 From The Beginning